Small businesses spell big problems for Italy and Spain

 The ability of Italy and Spain, which account for 28 percent of the euro zone economy compared with Cyprus’s 0.2 percent, to pull themselves out of crisis and avoid full-blown bailouts depends on the health of their banks; weak banks conserve capital rather than lend to get the economy moving.

-Profits at Spain’s top three lenders Santander (SAN.MC), BBVA (BBVA.MC) and Caixabank (CABK.MC) fell an average 60 percent in 2012 due to steep government-enforced provisions for property losses.
-Writedowns of nearly 24 billion euros at state-owned Bankia (BKIA.MC) led to a record 19.2 billion euro loss.
+Profits at Spain’s top three lenders Santander, BBVA and Caixabank fell an average 60 percent in 2012 due to steep government-enforced provisions for property losses.
+Writedowns of nearly 24 billion euros at state-owned Bankia led to a record 19.2 billion euro loss.

-In Italy, the two biggest banks, Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI), set aside a combined 14 billion euros in 2012 to cover bad loans.
+In Italy, the two biggest banks, Intesa Sanpaolo and UniCredit, set aside a combined 14 billion euros in 2012 to cover bad loans.
 Smaller lenders also had to increase provisions after the central bank conducted simultaneous audits of around 20 institutions.

-Banco Popolare BAPO.MI, Italy’s fourth biggest, issued a profit warning after the audit prompted 684 million euros of loan loss provisions in the fourth quarter, more than the total it set aside in the first nine months of the year.
+Banco Popolare, Italy’s fourth biggest, issued a profit warning after the audit prompted 684 million euros of loan loss provisions in the fourth quarter, more than the total it set aside in the first nine months of the year.

 The Italian banking association has said the pace of growth in bad loans, which has been climbing at an annual rate of 16-17 percent in recent months, should ease later in the year, based on economic recovery in the second half.
 That looks remote after the government this month said GDP would shrink 1.3 percent this year, adjusting a previous forecast for a 0.2 percent fall.